Skip to content

 Choosing a database is one of the most consequential technical decisions you'll make.
 Get it wrong, and you're looking at painful migrations, performance issues, and scalability nightmares.

-The good news: the "best" choice is clearer than it used to be.
-Here's my honest take after building applications on everything from SQLite to enterprise Oracle.
+The good news: the field is clearer than it used to be.
+Here's an honest breakdown covering everything from SQLite to enterprise Oracle.

 Understanding Database Types